- Enterprise Search Engine Optimization allows Fortune 1000 brands to dominate an entire business category

 Both of these approaches make some sense given the challenges of performing scaled SEO, particularly link acquisition, as links remain one of Google’s most important ranking signals.
 However, it ends up ignoring larger opportunities to reach customers at all stages of their journey, rather than trying to capture them only when searching for a specific product.
 Failing to account for research-based keywords gives competitors a window to steal potential customers away before they even encounter your brand.
 Branded search deserves equal attention, to ensure customers are seeing what you want them to when they search for information about your brand.

-Enterprise SEO services treat these broad categories of keywords–research, product/service, and brand–as areas with significant overlap and size that varies depending on the space and brand in question.
+Enterprise SEO companies treat these broad categories of keywords–research, product/service, and brand–as areas with significant overlap and size that varies depending on the space and brand in question.

 While specific searches may be more likely to result in a purchase than others, a search in any category is a chance to showcase your brand to a potential customer, potentially leading to a transaction.